Oct 30, 2019

 find /proc/*/fd -ls 2> /dev/null | grep '(deleted)' | sed 's#\ (deleted)##g' | awk '{print $11" "$13}' | sort -u -k 2 | grep "/tmp/access.log" | awk '{print $1}'

-Run the command and to clear the disk space that still takes up the deleted file
+Run the command to clear the disk space that is still taken up by the deleted file:

 truncate -s 0 /proc/4403/fd/29

-In order not to perform these actions manually, you can use the interactive script as a function that will do everything for you
+In order not to perform these actions manually, you can use the interactive bash script as a function:

 clean-deleted-space() { DELETED_FILES=$(cat << EOL $(lsof 2>/dev/null | grep -s deleted | grep -Po "\w+\s+\w+\s+/.*" | awk '{print $1" "$3}' | sort -u | grep -v '^0') EOL ) cat << EOL | awk '{sum+=$1} END {print "Will released: "sum/1024/1024" Mb"}' ${DELETED_FILES} EOL ONLY_FILES=$(cat << EOL | awk '{print $2}' | grep '^/' ${DELETED_FILES} EOL ) cat << EOL ${ONLY_FILES} EOL echo "Are you sure to release space of deleted files above?" echo select CLEAN in Yes No do if [ "$CLEAN" = "Yes" ] then for DFILE in ${ONLY_FILES} do echo echo File: $DFILE FILE_DESC_ADDR=$(find /proc/*/fd -ls 2> /dev/null | grep '(deleted)' | sed 's#\ (deleted)##g' | awk '{print $11" "$13}' | sort -u -k 2 | grep $DFILE | awk '{print $1}') if [ "$FILE_DESC_ADDR" != "" ] ; then echo "executing: truncate -s 0 ${FILE_DESC_ADDR}" truncate -s 0 ${FILE_DESC_ADDR} echo done else echo "Truncate deleted file $DFILE is impossible, skip" fi echo done else echo Nothing to do fi break done } clean-deleted-space